 Should students find there are School-related issues they wish to address, the Program Administrator is the first person to whom students should address these issues.
-If the Program Administrator is unavailable, the following faculty members are able to address these concerns: The Faculty Mentor/Advisor to whom the student is assigned, the Assistant Program Administrator, or the Vice President of Academics.
+If the Program Administrator is unavailable, the following faculty members are able to address these concerns: the Faculty Mentor/Advisor to whom the student is assigned, the Assistant Program Administrator, or the Executive Vice President.
 If the issue involves an area other than academic, or students do not feel comfortable or it is not convenient to approach any of these faculty members, then it is entirely appropriate and even encouraged for students to address their concerns and/or issues with any of the MTSA administrators.

-STUDENT DRUG & ALCOHOL - 5.1.111
+STUDENT DRUG & ALCOHOL